 We don’t like install scripts that are pulling from the master branch of Git repositories or unversioned, unchecksummed tarballs.
 These should ideally use

 resource blocks with specific revisions or checksummed tarballs instead.
 Note that we now allow tools like

 pip to download versioned libraries during installation.
 There’s no need to reproduce the functionality of any language package manager with

-Our policy is that formulae in the core tap (homebrew/core) must be open-source with an Debian Free Software Guidelines license and either built from source or produce cross-platform binaries (e.g. Java, Mono).
-Binary-only formulae should go to homebrew/cask.
+Our policy is that formulae in the core tap (homebrew/core) must be open-source with a Debian Free Software Guidelines license and either built from source or producing cross-platform binaries (e.g. Java, Mono).
+Binary-only formulae should go in homebrew/cask.

 Formulae in the core repository must have a stable version tagged by the upstream project.
 Tarballs are preferred to Git checkouts, and tarballs should include the version in the filename whenever possible.